 We do not have the necessary approval to market or sell aNK cells or platform products in the United States or any foreign market.
-Before marketing aNK cell product candidates, we must successfully complete extensive preclinical studies and clinical trials and rigorous regulatory approval procedures.
-We cannot assure you that we will apply for or obtain the necessary regulatory approval to commercialize aNK cell product candidates in a timely manner, or at all.
+Before marketing aNK cell product or platform product candidates, we must successfully complete extensive preclinical studies and clinical trials and rigorous regulatory approval procedures.
+We cannot assure you that we will apply for or obtain the necessary regulatory approval to commercialize aNK cell product or platform candidates in a timely manner, or at all.

 Conducting clinical trials is uncertain and expensive and often takes many years to complete.
 The results from preclinical testing and early clinical trials are often not predictive of results obtained in later clinical trials.
-In conducting clinical trials, we may fail to establish the effectiveness of aNK cells for the targeted indication or we may discover unforeseen side effects.
+In conducting clinical trials, we may fail to establish the effectiveness of aNK, haNK, and taNK cells for the targeted indication or we may discover unforeseen side effects.
 Moreover, clinical trials may require the enrollment of large numbers of patients, and suitable patients may be difficult to identify and recruit.
 Clinical trials are also often subject to unanticipated delays.
-In addition, aNK cells are produced in small scale cell culture systems and we may be unable to adapt the production method to large scale production systems.
-Also, patients participating in the trials may die before completion of the clinical trial or suffer adverse medical effects unrelated to treatment with aNK cells.
+In addition, aNK, haNK, and taNK cells are produced in small scale cell culture systems and we may be unable to adapt the production method to large scale production systems.
+Also, patients participating in the trials may die before completion of the clinical trial or suffer adverse medical effects unrelated to treatment with aNK, haNK, and taNK cells.
 This could delay or lead to termination of our clinical trials.
 A number of companies in the biotechnology industry have suffered significant setbacks in every stage of clinical trials, even in advanced clinical trials after positive results in earlier clinical trials.

 To date, the FDA has approved only a few cell-based therapies for commercialization.
 The processes and requirements imposed by the FDA may cause delays and additional costs in obtaining regulatory approvals for our product candidates.
-Because our aNK cell therapy is novel, and cell-based therapies are relatively new, regulatory agencies may lack experience in evaluating product candidates like aNK cells.
-This inexperience may lengthen the regulatory review process, increase our development costs and delay or prevent commercialization of aNK cells.
+Because our aNK cell therapy is novel, and cell-based therapies are relatively new, regulatory agencies may lack experience in evaluating product candidates like aNK cells or for other related platform products.
+This inexperience may lengthen the regulatory review process, increase our development costs and delay or prevent commercialization of aNK cells or other related platform products.
 In addition, the following factors may impede or delay our ability to obtain timely regulatory approvals, if at all:

-- our limited experience in filing and pursuing Biologics License Applications, or BLAs, necessary to gain regulatory approvals related to genetically modified cancer cell line therapies; - any failure to develop substantial evidence of clinical efficacy and safety, and to develop quality standards; - a decision by us or regulators to suspend or terminate our clinical trials if the participating patients are being exposed to unacceptable health risks; - regulatory inspections of our clinical trials, clinical trial sites or manufacturing facilities, which may, among other things, require us to undertake corrective action or suspend or terminate our clinical trials if investigators find us not to be in compliance with applicable regulatory requirements; - our ability to produce sufficient quantities of aNK cells to complete our clinical trials; - · varying interpretations of the data generated from our clinical trials; and - · changes in governmental regulations or administrative action.
+- our limited experience in filing and pursuing Biologics License Applications, or BLAs, necessary to gain regulatory approvals related to genetically modified cancer cell line therapies; - any failure to develop substantial evidence of clinical efficacy and safety, and to develop quality standards; - a decision by us or regulators to suspend or terminate our clinical trials if the participating patients are being exposed to unacceptable health risks; - regulatory inspections of our clinical trials, clinical trial sites or manufacturing facilities, which may, among other things, require us to undertake corrective action or suspend or terminate our clinical trials if investigators find us not to be in compliance with applicable regulatory requirements; - our ability to produce sufficient quantities of aNK cells to complete our clinical trials; - varying interpretations of the data generated from our clinical trials; and - changes in governmental regulations or administrative action.

 Any delays in, or termination of, our clinical trials could materially and adversely affect our development and collaboration timelines, which may cause our stock price to decline.
-If we do not complete clinical trials for aNK cells and seek and obtain regulatory approvals, we may not be able to recover any of the substantial costs we have invested in the development of aNK cells.
+If we do not complete clinical trials for aNK, haNK, and taNK cells and seek and obtain regulatory approvals, we may not be able to recover any of the substantial costs we have invested in the development of aNK, haNK, and taNK cells.